techguru536/crypto-assets-dashboard/README.md

   - Builds a risk/return profile, showing the annual volatility, price peak, max drawdown, and the Sharpe, Sortino, and Calmar ratios.

 * Asset Correlations
-  - Displays the correlation among assets over any time period, which is used to build diversified portfolios and assess macro crypto sentinent.
+  - Displays the correlation among assets over any time period, proiding insights into portfolio construction and macro crypto sentinent.

 * Linear Regressions
   - Runs machine learning models to pinpoint the linear regression paralell channel over any period.